TorFX is one of many money transfer companies available to you when it comes to international money transfers.

 Is your money protected with TorFX?

-Being regulated by the FCA requires you to separate client money from company money.
+Being regulated by the FCA requires you to segregate client money from company money.

 These are accounts that are ‘ring-fenced and safeguarded’.